hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 - `azure_account_name` - (Required) The account name for the Azure account to access the container
 - `azure_account_key` - (Required) The account key to access the account specified in `azure_account_name`
 - `azure_container` - (Required) The identifer for the Azure blob storage container
 - `azure_endpoint` - (Optional) The URL for the Azure cluster to use.
-By default this is the global one.
+By default this is the global cluster.

 ## Online